rxt1k/smollpyprojects/README.md

 ### Quiz Game (`quiz.py`)
 A program with multiple questions with different options and the final score with help of python.

+### Concession Stand Program
+This program shows menu and helps user to select items and show the total with the help of dictionaries.